 The Library Council regularly publishes a limited edition artist’s book, which gives artists an opportunity to experiment with the book as an art form.
 These projects have featured work by Beatriz Milhazes, Vija Celmins and Eliot Weinberger, Gabriel Orozco, Joëlle Tuerlinckx, Olafur Eliasson, Doug Aitken, Yun-Fei Ji, Abelardo Morell, Ted Muehling, and Oliver Sacks, Ranjani Shettar and Anita Desai, Annette Messager, and Jean-Philippe Toussaint, R. H. Quaytman and Susan Howe, Guillermo Kuitca and collective project called The Valise with original artworks by the artists Johanna Calle, Matías Duville, Maria Laet, Mateo López, Nicolás Paris, Rosângela Rennó, and Christian Vinck Henriquez, responding to a novel by César Aira.
 The most recent publication is a collection of 177 unique miniature books called Book Ends by Charles LeDray.
-Forthcoming projects, for publication in 2021 and 2022, include a pop-up book about spiders and their webs by Tomás Saraceno as well as a book to be created from handmade paper, by Firelei Báez, responding to one or more literary writers.
+Current projects, for publication in 2022 and 2023, include a pop-up book about spiders and their webs by Tomás Saraceno as well as a book to be created from handmade paper, by Firelei Báez, responding to one or more literary writers.